matrix-org/matrix-spec-proposals/proposals/3862-event-match-almost-anything.md

 ## Proposal

-In order to apply an `event_match` condition, home servers transform all primitive values in the event body into a lowercase string representation.
+In order to apply an `event_match` condition, homeservers transform all primitive values in the event body into a lowercase string representation.
 In particular this means